hectormiguel1/CDA-Final-Project/README.md

  Application prints transaction in format: {transaction_time_nanoseconds} {transaction_account_id} {transaction_type} {transaction_amount}

  ## Tranasation-proccessor:
- To compile this application, with cargo and rustc installed, go inside account-gen directory and run cargo build --release, for a release version of the tool, this linux and windows version can be found inside the target/release subfolders.
+ To compile this application, with cargo and rustc installed, go inside transaction-proccessor directory and run cargo build --release, for a release version of the tool, this linux and windows version can be found inside the target/release subfolders.

  Applications uses multithreading/multicore desgn to proccess batches of up 100 Jobs {account and pending tranasactions} at a time.